Overview

 React Compiler Support

-React Compiler (formerly Forget) is a compiler that optimizes React components for better performance.
-JS Style Kit includes support for React Compiler through the eslint-plugin-react-compiler plugin.
+React Compiler is a compiler that optimizes React components for better performance.
+JS Style Kit enables React Compiler support through the react-hooks/react-compiler rule, which flags Hooks violations required for the compiler to function.

 React Compiler support is enabled by default when React support is enabled.
-To explicitly control it:
+To disable it, use the rules option:

 import { eslintConfig } from "js-style-kit";